Senjūrō Hayashi: Premiership (1937)

 Hayashi served as the Prime Minister of Japan for a brief four-month period in 1937, where he tried to establish a cabinet that rose above the factional strife of the political parties.
 He later demanded that members of his cabinet renounce their party ties.

 Later life

 Later from 1940 to 1941, he was a Privy Councillor.
 Hayashi was also the president of the Greater Japan Muslim League (大日本回教協会, Dai Nihon Kaikyō Kyōkai).

-Hayashi suffered from an intracranial hemorrhage in January 1943 and died at his home of 4 February without regaining consciousness.
+Hayashi suffered from an intracranial hemorrhage in January 1943 and died at his home on 4 February without regaining conscious.
 He was posthumously awarded the Order of the Golden Kite (4th class) and the Order of the Paulownia Flowers.